udacity/dog-project/README.md

 __NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality to successfully answer all of the questions included in the notebook. __Unless requested, do not modify code that has already been included.__

-__NOTE:__ In the notebook, you will need to train a CNN in Keras.
+__NOTE:__ In the notebook, you will need to train CNNs in Keras.
 If your CNN is taking too long to train, feel free to pursue one of the options under the section __Accelerating the Training Process__ below.